 The SNB holds quarterly monetary policy assessments at which it reviews its monetary policy stance.
-If circumstances require, it will also adjust the SNB policy rate in between the regularly scheduled assessment dates.
+If circumstances require, it will also adjust its monetary policy in between the regularly scheduled assessment dates.

 The SNB has a range of instruments at its disposal for managing monetary conditions.
 These include repo transactions, purchasing foreign currency and setting an interest rate on sight deposits held at the SNB by banks and other financial market participants.
 Further information may be found under Monetary policy instruments.

 Monetary policy decisions are taken on a quarterly basis (or more frequently, if necessary) by the SNB Governing Board, at its monetary policy assessment.
 The decision is announced in a press release.
 At the June and December monetary policy assessments, the members of the Governing Board also explain the monetary policy decision at a press conference.

 The conditional inflation forecast is an important communication tool for explaining the monetary policy decision, since the assumption of an unchanged interest rate for the next three years means that changes in the forecast allow conclusions to be drawn about the future course of monetary policy.
 If forecast inflation indicates a deviation from the range of price stability, an adjustment in monetary policy could prove necessary in the future.
 Should inflation threaten to exceed 2% on a sustained basis, the SNB would envisage a tightening of its monetary policy.
 Conversely, it would consider a relaxation of policy if inflation showed signs of being too low in the medium term.

 After the monetary policy assessment, details of the decision are published in the Quarterly Bulletin, along with further analyses of economic and monetary developments in Switzerland and abroad.
 The publication also contains the results of discussions conducted by the SNB's delegates for regional economic relations with company representatives.
 In addition to these communications at the monetary policy assessments, the SNB also explains its thoughts on monetary policy in its annual accountability report.
 Moreover, members of the Governing Board regularly give speeches on monetary policy topics.